 Doha Bank Q.P.S.C. ("Doha Bank") was incorporated in 1979 as a Joint Stock Company under Emiri Decree No.51 of 1978.
-The Bank is headquartered in Doha, Qatar and is one of the largest banks in the State of Qatar having a dominant position in the GCC banking landscape with 27 state-of-the art branches, 4 e-branches and 3 pay offices.
-The number of ATMs reached 103 of which there are 94 ATMs and 1 Mobile ATM in Qatar, 3 ATMs in UAE, 2 ATMs in Kuwait and 3 ATMs in India as at 31St December 2018.
+The Bank is headquartered in Doha, Qatar and is one of the largest banks in the State of Qatar having a dominant position in the GCC banking landscape with 24 state-of-the art branches, 4 e-branches and 3 pay offices.
+The number of ATMs reached 100 of which there are 91 ATMs and 1 Mobile ATM in Qatar, 3 ATMs in UAE, 2 ATMs in Kuwait and 3 ATMs in India.
 The Bank has expanded its business overseas with branches in the UAE (Dubai & Abu Dhabi), Kuwait and India (Mumbai, Kochi & Chennai).
 In addition, the Bank has representative offices in Japan, China, Singapore, Hong Kong, South Africa, South Korea, Australia, Turkey, United Kingdom, Canada, Germany, Bangladesh, Sri Lanka and Nepal.